The Creation of the World—What the Bible Really Says

 In fact, the earth was meant to be like a temple where we could perpetually dwell in God’s presence.
 No pain, no suffering.
 Just a beautiful relationship with God.

-Let’s take a trip back in time to explore the details of Creation as we find it in Genesis.
+Let’s take a trip back in time to explore the account of Creation as we find it in the book of Genesis.
 We’ll discover what Scripture tells us about things like:

 - The purpose of God’s creation